truenas/middleware/docs/userguide/freenas_jails.rst

     :width: 4.2in
     :height: 2.4in

-.. warning:: if you have already used the Plugins method, all of the fields in this screen will automatically be filled in.
+.. warning:: if you have already installed a plugin, all of the fields in this screen will automatically be filled in.
 You should still double-check that the pre-configured IP addressing values are appropriate for your jails and will not conflict with addresses used by other systems on the network.

 Table 13.1a summarizes the fields in this configuration screen.
 Some settings are only available in "Advanced Mode".
 To see these settings, either click the